ysmood/nisp/readme.md

 No closure or complex data type is required, even plain C can implement nisp easily.
 Such as the golang implementation: https://github.com/ysmood/gisp.

-Everything inside nisp is a function, it's very easy to keep everything type safe, plus the composable nature, nisp is an ideal middle layer to carry query or RPC.
+Everything inside nisp is just function, so it's very easy to keep everything type safe, and with the composable nature, nisp is an ideal middle layer to carry query or RPC.
+Such as the Websocket RPC lib based on nisp: https://github.com/ysmood/nisper.

 # Quick Start